madprops/awesome-setup/madwidgets/volumecontrol/README.md

 This creates a text based volume widget and provides volume control functions.

-The widget is only updated when the volumecontrol volume functions are used.

-So there's no constant polling/checking of volume levels.

 The widget includes mouse events on click, middle click, and mousewheel.

 ![](https://i.imgur.com/5Ybd9gF.jpg)